AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+ElderRing data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file